dmbarbour/Sirea/README.md

 The `DT` value provides a static latency for the behavior, and the `S p ()` output indicates an error, which happens if you try to evaluate a behavior that is larger than the given `DT` value.
 (I'd prefer to use dependent types for time, but those aren't trivial to model in Haskell.)
 The `b'` inner type supports behavior transformers or layers.
 The `SigInP p x` constraint ensures all the `x` signals are in the same partition as the behavior signal.

+Dynamic behaviors can serve several of the same roles as `(:|:)` signals, but `(:|:)` is more openly composable and may sometimes offer performance advantages.
+No best practices are yet established for when to use sums vs. dynamic behaviors for RDP, but for a small number of commonly used, statically known choices it will probably be better to favor sums.

 *NOTE:* Sirea uses speculative evaluation to compile and install dynamic behaviors a few seconds before they are necessary.
 Thus, even though `beval` indicates only one behavior as active, in practice multiple behaviors are installed and active, computing recent past and near future in parallel.
 If the dynamic behaviors are relatively stable - and assuming the CPU can keep up with the higher burden - this can reduce latencies experienced by the user.

 **CAUTION:** Compared to first-class functions in Haskell, dynamic behaviors in Sirea are relatively expensive and lack effective cross-level optimizations.
 Dynamic behaviors for Sirea should be relatively stable, such that the expense of changing behaviors is amortized over time.
 Use dynamic behaviors where necessary for expressiveness, but use them sparingly.